carlvelde/jekyllserver/README.md

 # jekyllserver

 A docker image for running jekyll on Azure AppService.
+It's very simple and based on the official jekyll docker image.

-##Instructions
+## Instructions

 Create a new AppService instance with Linux and a custom Docker image.
 Use the public docker repo and use CARLVELDE/JEKYLLSERVER:LATEST as the image.